 Policies are written in code-like languages, stored in Git, and enforced automatically in pipelines or runtime environments.
 This includes both “decision engines” that evaluate policies at runtime and “static analyzers” that scan IaC before deployment.

-In this article, we’ll explore some of the most widely used policy as code tools and platforms from general-purpose engines, cloud-native frameworks, and provider-specific solutions.
+In this article, we’ll explore some of the most widely used policy-as-code tools and platforms from general-purpose engines, cloud-native frameworks, and provider-specific solutions.

 Policy as code (PaC) is the practice of writing governance, security, and compliance rules as machine-readable files that tools can automatically evaluate and enforce.
 It replaces static policy documents with automated checks in CI/CD, infrastructure provisioning, and runtime.